watty62/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: 2017-Jan-18

+**Today's Progress** Changed some of my code to use RegEx to grab text from file names.
+Works in (almost) every case.
+Tested Mutagen library for reading ID3 tags.
+Too awkward.
+Settled on eyed3 library.
+Populated the function for checking ID3 tags.
+At the moment I am just printing everything but the bones are now there.
+Created a github repo [mp3_checker](https://github.com/watty62/mp3_checker).
+Pushed v1.2 as work working demo.

+**Thoughts** Been listening to loads of [TalkPythonToMe](https://talkpython.fm)as I walk to and from work.Highly recommended.

 ### Day 16: 2017-Jan-17

 **Today's Progress** Created a much deeper structure of test files.
 Got os.walk now traversing the files.
 Grabbing genre, artist and album from that structure.
 The routine still chokes on inconsistent file naming.
 Created a blank fucction for checking ID3 tags and grabbing content - or identifying gaps.